top of page

 Illustration by Matt Weismantel

-Turkey | Rebecca Ryall
+Turkey | Creative Non-Fiction by Rebecca Ryall

 The forest is alive today.
 Bellbirds chime, swallows chitter, currawongs trill, and there’s the call and response of the whip birds, not yet frightened off by the bellbirds' hostile incursion.
 The air is filled with the white noise of millions of leaves in the wind.
 Tall gums sway and bend, shedding leaves, twigs, and even small limbs.
 Larger branches crack and fall, thumping to the floor deeper in the forest.
 The younger gums are coltish – slender and clumsy in their dance – but the older ones are kind of stately.
 Only their leaves display their delight, waving about like jazz hands.